 Sarah Loguen was born on January 29, 1850, in Syracuse, New York, the fifth of eight children to the Rev. Jermain Wesley Loguen, a former slave and prominent abolitionist, and his wife, Caroline Loguen, the daughter of prominent local abolitionists.
 Her father started the first school for black children in the Syracuse area and used his home as a safe house for hundreds of slaves traveling the Underground Railroad.
-In 1868 Rev. Loguen became a Bishop in the African Methodist Episcopal (AME) Church the same year Sarah graduated from high school.
+In 1868, the same year Sarah graduated from high school, Rev. Loguen became a bishop in the African Methodist Episcopal (AME) Church.

-Dr. Loguen moved to Washington, D.C. in 1879 to live with her elder sister and establish her first private practice.
+In 1879, Dr. Loguen moved to Washington, D.C. to live with her elder sister and establish a private practice.
 While in Washington she met her soon-to-be husband, Charles Alexander Fraser, a pharmacist from Santo Domingo (now the Dominican Republic).
-The couple married in her hometown of Syracuse, New York on September 19, 1882, and moved to Santo Domingo where Dr. Fraser became the first female physician in that nation.
-The couple gave birth to Gregoria Alejandria Fraser in 1883.
+The couple married in her hometown of Syracuse, New York on September 19, 1882, and moved to Santo Domingo, where Dr. Fraser became the first female physician in that nation.
+The couple gave birth to Gregoria Alejandrina Fraser in 1883.
 The following year, however, Charles Fraser died of a stroke.

 After a period of international travel and a period where Dr. Fraser lived in Paris, France to allow her daughter to attend school, she returned to Syracuse and practiced pediatric medicine and mentored black midwives.
 She later moved to Washington, D.C. where she was reunited with her sister, Amelia.
 Dr. Sarah Fraser died at home in Washington, D.C. in the company of her daughter on April 9, 1933.